 Gekko is timeseries-oriented, using time periods, frequencies, leads/lags, etc. to ease timeseries manipulations.
-Ideal for handling and analyzing timeseries data, and for data management programs that collect and prepare large amounts of timeseries data from different sources (more).
+Ideal for handling and analyzing timeseries data, and for data management programs that collect and prepare large amounts of timeseries data (including multidimensional data) from different sources (more).

 Gekko has powerful modeling capabilities, and solves large dynamic models with lags/leads.
-Effects in a given model can be easily traced by means of the equation browser, and the in-built decomposition facilities.
+Effects in a given model (including GAMS models) can be easily traced or decomposed.
 Ideal for economic models, but solves any system of simultaneous equations (more).

 Gekko has been used for critical real-world applications since 2008.

 Gekko performs well on large data management systems, or large-scale model solving.